-ALFA: Affordable Limbs for All, Kenya
+2. ALFA: Affordable Limbs for All, Kenya

 Why did we set up ALFA?

-The few centres that do make prostheses, such as PCEA in Nairobi offer ICRC( Red Cross) limbs at $500 US per Above Knee limb ( AK), and $350 US for Below Knee limb ( BK).
+The few centres that do make prostheses, such as PCEA in Nairobi offer ICRC (Red Cross) limbs at $500 US per Above Knee limb (AK), and $350 US for Below Knee limb (BK).
 We knew MEND could do better!

-A New Workshop in Nairobi:
+A New Workshop in Nairobi

-In August 2018 a house was rented in Matasia, outer Nairobi and a simple prosthetics workshop/ hostel was set up.
+In August 2018 a house was rented in Matasia, outer Nairobi, and a simple prosthetics workshop/ hostel was set up.
 ALFA had started!
-A prosthetist and housekeeper were employed.
-Limb parts were imported from China and socket fabrication materials sourced locally.

 Who Runs ALFA?

-ALFA (Affordable Limbs for All) is staffed and run totally by local Kenyans, to provide modern, lightweight and affordable prostheses to amputees for about $200 per AK limb and $150 per BK limb.
+ALFA (Affordable Limbs for All) is staffed and run totally by local Kenyans, to provide modern, lightweight, and affordable prostheses to amputees for about $200 per AK limb and $150 per BK limb.

-To mobilise neglected Kenyan amputees and fit them with low- cost, quality limbs for a better life of mobility and opportunity.
+To mobilise neglected Kenyan amputees and fit them with low-cost, quality limbs for a better life of mobility and opportunity.

-Monsoons, landslides, earthquakes and falling trees have not stopped the Necha community from pitching in and working on the construction.
-The hospital is being built in stages, building by building.
+The hospital was built in stages, building by building.
 Land for the new hospital was kindly donated by the nearby Rai and Bhujel families with some community members’ support.

-Wood was donated and cut by the Forestry Committee.
-Sand was carried by porters from the river bed 1000 metres below the site!
 Stone was cut out of the mountainside and carried up the steep hill.
 After the foundations and retaining wall were constructed the outer walls were erected in February 2015.

 Amazingly the community built the floors by hand, stone by stone!